 If you suspect this is the problem, check all the breakers in the panel box.
 If you find one tripped, reset it.
 If the chirping stops, you’ve likely solved the problem.
 Keep an eye (ear?) on the smoke alarms for a few weeks afterward.
-If the same breaker trips again, it probably needs replacing.
+If the same breaker trips again, the breaker itself probably needs replacing.

-Occasionally, a connection to a wired smoke detector can become loose.
-This can cause the units to emit chirps until the problem is corrected.
+A loose connection to a wired smoke detector will cause a trouble condition.
+This will cause the units to emit chirps until the problem is corrected.